-Join Garrick Chow for an in-depth discussion in this video Using folders, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Using folders, part of Learning REAPER 4.

 In addition to arranging your tracks in an order that keeps the related tracks …together, you can also use a feature of Reaper that let's you organize your …tracks intofolders.
 And that gives you additional advantages …like the ability to create submixes of the tracks in that folder. …Let's see how this works.
 Let's say I want to group all of my drum …tracks together into a folder.
 To create a folder, you start by creating …a new track.
 Now, I'm going to first click the top …track in my project because when you create a new track, as we've seen, it …appears under the currently selected track. …And this is an easy way to be able to see the new track right away. …So, I'll create a new track by pressing Cmd or Ctrl+T and name this track Drums.…

 (SOUND) Now in order to turn a track into a folder, it has to be placed above all …the tracks you want to include in that folder. …So I'm going to drag that up to the top of all the tracks. …Next, notice this little folder icon here in the lower right-hand corner. …

 - Comping multiple takes

 - Editing tracks

 - Applying effects

 - Mixing down a song

 Audio Foundations: Compression and Dynamic Processingwith Brian Lee White2h 25m Appropriate for all